BinMamun/BinMamun/README.md

 ## 🔥 About Me
 - 🎓 Learning & exploring new technologies.
-- 💻 Experienced in **Html, CSS, JavaScript, TypeScript, C#, .NET, SQL Server, WebForms, and Angular**.
+- 💻 Experienced in **C#, ASP.NET, SQL Server, Html, CSS, JavaScript, TypeScript, WebForms, and Angular**.
 - 🎯 Focused on developing scalable and optimized web applications.
 - 🌍 Based in Dhaka, Bangladesh.